 In general, all the Dodecanese societies are known for the special and respected role women occupy in the community.
 But this is even more true on Karpathos, an island where it is as if women rule and men have a secondary role.
-In fact, when one looks at photographs of people on Karpathos, they see mostly women: Women in the beautiful traditional garb on religious feast days; a woman baking bread; a woman leading a donkey along a path.
+When one looks at photographs of people on Karpathos, one sees mostly women: Women in beautiful traditional garb on religious feast days; a woman baking bread; a woman leading a donkey along a path.

 Gastronomy

-Rarely on an island the size of Karpathos can you find such a wide variety of breads of all kinds and flavors: spicy, onion bread, crunchy paximadikouloura (rusks) with mastic, cumin and white sesame.
+Rarely on an island the size of Karpathos can you find such a wide variety of bread of all kinds and flavours: spicy, onion bread, crunchy paximadikouloura (rusks) with mastic, cumin and white sesame.
 Tribute bread of a huge size with cumin, nutmeg and black sesame.
-An essential Christmas supplement are christopsoma (‘Christmas breads’), which are sourdough breads containing cinnamon, mastic, cloves and sprinkled with sesame seeds.
+An essential Christmas supplement is christopsoma (‘Christmas bread’), which are sourdough bread containing cinnamon, mastic, and cloves and sprinkled with sesame seeds.
 They are usually cross-shaped, and housewives bake them on the eve of the feast.
-At Easter and even today, women all gather to knead the christokouloures, the characteristic “poulous”, which are thin savory koulouri (buns) in the figure of eight with a red egg on one end.
+At Easter and even today, women all gather to knead the christokouloures, the characteristic “poulous”, which are thin savoury koulouri (buns) in the figure of eight with a red egg on one end.

 Traditional recipes of Karpathos